brimdata/super/book/src/super-sql/queries.md

 The parenthesized block forms a
 [lexical scope](https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scope).
-Bindings created by declarations within the scope are reachable within that scope and any nested scopes, but not outside it.
+Bindings created by declarations within the scope are reachable within that scope and any scopes nested within it.

 A declaration cannot redefine an [identifier](#identifiers) that was previously defined in the same scope but can override identifiers defined in ancestor scopes.